-All grants under the Equity Incentive Plan to our executive officers other than to the CEO are generally proposed annually by the CEO at the start of each fiscal year and approved and priced by the Compensation Committee at its first meeting of the fiscal year, although grants could be made at any time at the discretion of our Compensation Committee, generally related to promotions or other merit-related reasons.
+All grants under the Equity Incentive Plan to our executive officers are generally proposed annually by the CEO at the start of each fiscal year and approved and priced by the Compensation Committee at its first meeting of the fiscal year, although grants could be made at any time at the discretion of our Compensation Committee.

-For 2014, the Committee decided to continue to grant Performance-Based Restricted Stock to align executives with the long-term financial goals of the Company.
-The Committee also decided to continue to grant Time-Based Restricted Stock to promote retention objectives, stock ownership in the Company, and a more direct alignment of the executives' interests with stockholders' interests.
-On January 15, 2014, the Compensation Committee granted performance-based and time-based restricted stock awards to Messrs.
-Hall, Marks, Oddo, Cabot, Hardy and Rosabal, as follows.
+On January 15, 2013, the Compensation Committee granted performance-based and time-based restricted stock awards to Messrs.
+Hall, Marks, Oddo, Cabot, Hardy and Weihe, as follows.